zhan4429/cs116_ctf/team22_report.md

     f.write(data)
 ```

-- Joel: This one was funny seeing how many times we needed to run through Base64!
+- Joel: This one was fun seeing how many times we needed to run through Base64

 ## Challenge 3: .git the FLAG.